linux-genz/udk/orthus/v0p9_to_v0p10_guide.md

 These 3 commands instructs U-Boot to read the kernel file on the mmc (image.ub), set the bootargs for the console, the rootfs location, and other settings, and then boot the kernel.

+If the eMMC on the 250-Soc has not been partitioned in such a way, you can partition it with the following commands:

+    root@udk:~# fdisk /dev/mmcblk0
+    t,1,c   (set the type of partition 1 to 32bit FAT) root@udk:~# apt install dosfstools
+    root@udk:~# mkfs.vfat -F 32 -n boot /dev/mmcblk0p1
+    root@udk:~# mount /dev/mmcblk0p1 /boot

+    (reboot)

+    ZynqMP> fatls mmc 0:1

+      7299528   image.ub

 #### genz.conf changes

 The file at /etc/modprobe.d/genz.conf has changed from what is included in the rootfs v1.2.
 Please replace its content with the following: